RayneZhang/raynezhang.github.io/_posts/2017-12-12-Assembly Assitance.md

 **MY CONTRIBUTIONS**

-I worked on the AR Assembly Assistance project as a developer and independent researcher at the Digital ART Lab, Shanghai Jiao Tong University.
+I worked on the AR Assembly Assistance project as an independent researcher and developer at the Digital ART Lab, Shanghai Jiao Tong University.
 I was responsible for the object-based markerless registration in the HoloLens.
 I also designed and implemented the virtual instructions in the HoloLens and interactions using voice commands and gestures.

 <br />